MaxHass12/Head_First_C/Chapter_4/NOTES.md

 - The process takes 2 commands.

 - Now if we change 1 files then we just make `.o` file from the modified `.c` file.

+- This works because linking the object files to form the final executable file takes far less time than compiling the source files to form the object files.<<>>

 # 16. It's hard to keep track of the files